-Adjacent Channel Power (ACP), as it applies to LTE, is the power contained in a specified frequency channel bandwidth relative to the total carrier power.
+Adjacent Channel Power (ACP), is the power contained in a specified frequency channel bandwidth relative to the total carrier power.
 It may also be expressed as a ratio of power spectral densities between the carrier and the specified offset frequency band.